 Quinoa is pretty much the ultimate superfood in this respect as it contains perfect ratios of fats, carbohydrates and amino acids, so make this fantastic grain a BIG part of your clean eating plan.
 You can use it to make quinoa porridge for breakfast as the perfect start to the day; or it’s tasty cooked in stock, or water, and eaten as a lower carb side to replace rice, pasta or potatoes.
 It can also be great cold in salads of all kinds, and is a great replacement for couscous.

 8. TAKE YOUR OWN FOOD TO WORK

-Rather than being ridiculed for doing this when I first started my healthy eating plan, all my workmates, seeing how glowing I was followed suit, and before I knew it there were pieces of fruit and bags of nuts all over the place.
-Oh, the satisfaction.
+Rather than being ridiculed for doing this when I first started my healthy eating plan all my workmates, seeing how glowing and energetic I was, started to follow suit.
+Before I knew it there were pieces of fruit, and bags of nuts strewn all over the place – oh the satisfaction!

 9. EAT A RAINBOW

-It is the different colour pigments in fruits and vegetables that is where their cancer busting antioxidants and phytochemicals are.
-These antioxidants are important for fighting the free radical damage in our bodies caused by trans fats, smoking, air pollution, alcohol and pesticides to name just a few of the offenders.
+It’s the different colour pigments of these fruits and veggies which is where their cancer busting antioxidants and phytochemicals lie.
+These antioxidants are important for fighting the free radical damage done to our bodies by trans fats, smoking, air pollution, alcohol and pesticides to name just a few of the offenders.
 All of these, among MANY OTHER toxins we are exposed to daily lead to an unnatural chemical assault on our poor over-taxed detoxification system.
 Try to eat at least 7-10 portions a day of different fruits and vegetables to help negate this aging, disease promoting damage.